 How CJE Fights Back

 CJE pursues its mission in a number of different ways.
-It sponsors events where judges, professors, and members of the bar and the general public come together to discuss the issues of the day in relation to judicial engagement.
-It sponsors scholarship, op-eds, and other writing on our constitutional liberties and the courts’ role in protecting them.
-This includes the CJE Blog, where our team of legal experts comment on contemporary legal events, our weekly newsletter Short Circuit, which provides an informative, entertaining, and (sometimes) irreverent take on the rulings of the federal circuit courts, and our series on Twitter #50Weeks50Constitutions, reviewing our 50 state constitutions.
-CJE also engages with the public through podcasts and videos, most prominently Bound By Oath, a documentary-style and historically-focused examination of constitutional liberties, and our bi-weekly podcast Short Circuit, the companion to our newsletter.
+It sponsors events where judges, professors, members of the bar, law students, and the general public come together to discuss the issues of the day in relation to judicial engagement.
+This includes out state constitutional forums series, where we examine a particular state’s constitution and how judicial engagement should enforce it in the state’s courts.
+CJE also sponsors and creates scholarship, documentaries, podcasts, videos, op-eds, and other resources discussing our constitutional liberties and the courts’ role in protecting them.
+This includes the CJE Blog, where our team of legal experts comment on contemporary legal events, our documentary podcast series Bound By Oath, which tells the story of our Constitution through the lives of those who have needed it most, in history and today, our weekly newsletter Short Circuit, which provides an informative, entertaining, and (sometimes) irreverent take on the rulings of the federal circuit courts, and weekly podcast Short Circuit, which goes in-depth on select cases from the newsletter, and ventures into other important and emerging legal issues.

 The CJE Team